thinking design for people and the planet

 cia (chi-a) is an american designer based in portland, oregon. her international career spans the creation of objects, products, furniture, lighting, spaces, and exhibits. she has held senior positions guiding design, engineering, and marketing teams for progressive manufacturers recognized as leaders in design and sustainability.

-cia possesses a democratic spirit seeking to make products and knowledge attainable for people. her aesthetic austerity, born from her new england roots, is balanced with the poetics of her avant-garde Italian training. in addition to her product work, cia has developed audience-winning exhibits for science, technology, and children’s museums in the u.s. and beijing, china. she is a frequent teacher and guest lecturer with degrees in industrial design from Pratt institute in Brooklyn and milan’s domus academy. cia’s design work has been exhibited at the salone del mobili, euroluce, the Milan triennale with isao hosoe, and group exhibitions in new york, Miami, and portland.
+cia possesses a democratic spirit seeking to make products and knowledge attainable for people. her aesthetic austerity, born from her new england roots, is balanced with the poetics of her avant-garde Italian training. in addition to her product work, cia has developed audience-winning exhibits for science, technology, and children’s museums in the u.s. and beijing, china. she is a frequent teacher and guest lecturer with degrees in industrial design from Pratt institute in Brooklyn and milan’s domus academy. cia’s design work has been exhibited at the salone del mobile, euroluce, the Milan triennale with isao hosoe, and group exhibitions in new york, Miami, and portland.

 • life on planet earth is full and rich thanks to the diversity of species and ecosystems, but how much should our species consume in the face of a planetary crisis? moderation is one solution, especially for western nations. “higher-income people not only consume more goods overall, but they also use up a higher concentration of packaged and complex durable goods like cars, appliances, and electronic equipment.”*